Good and Bad Passwords How-To

 Klien and associates.
 Some are surprisingly small.
 The "Movies

-and Actors" list is very small (118 entries) and eclectic but
+and Actors" list is very small (118 entries, nearly always one

-resulted 12 passwords.
-One can only speculate but it seems very
+can only speculate, but it seems very likely that larger, more

-yield significantly more found passwords, perhaps at a poorer
+significantly more found passwords, perhaps at a poorer cost

 The words from the lists were each manipulated using 14 to 17